CharlesUI/codebility-assessment/README.md

-# This is the backend assessment challenge complete by "Charles David Vivas"
+# This is the backend assessment challenge completed by "Charles David Vivas"

 # Main technologies
   - Javascript